jheredianet/Teslamate-CustomGrafanaDashboards/README.md

 ### [Tracking Drives](./dashboards/TrackingDrives.json)

-This dashboard is meant to analize a drive based on a date you select, then you can pass the pointer over the lines in graph to see data details and a blue point in the map tranking the route.
-With this option you can analized a specific point location in the map, to see the speed, power, SOC, elevation and if battery heater was on.
+This dashboard is meant to analyze a drive based on a date you select, then you can pass the pointer over the lines in graph to see data details and a blue point in the map tranking the route.
+With this option you can analyze a specific point location in the map, to see the speed, power, SOC, elevation and if battery heater was on.

 Be aware that the drive you select in the dropdown list from the top could be outside the time range of the Timeline graph,